mike-freislich/btt-eddy/README.md

 ### 7. Set the true Z - by printing and measuring and adjusting the probe calibration (no paper)
-- Print a simple single layer (0.25mm) square with a 5 loop skirt
+- Print a simple single layer (0.25mm height) square with a 5 loop skirt
 - Measure the height of the skirt with some precise calipers.
 If the height is for example 0.29mm then the z is too high by 0.04mm.
 So we need to subtract that from the configured z=0.
 - With a stable temp bed (cold or any other consistent temperature):
 ```